July 17, 2018.

 Our team members are so talented that it’s easy to find a great reason to celebrate — weekly and sometimes daily.
 In 2017, all Cornerstone team members were gifted an extra floating holiday to celebrate a milestone in the company’s achievements.
 The same year, we launched our new CELEBRATE campaign that treated team members to fun gifts, special lunches, and other monthly tokens of appreciation.
 “The atmosphere, the people, and the management [are] also understanding no matter what you are going through.
 Love the Thank You Thursdays and catered food the last two days of every month,” a Cornerstone Transaction Coordinator in San Antonio says.

 This attitude of celebration is reciprocal.
-In the 2018 Best Workplaces awards from Great Place to Work and FORTUNE, 95 percent of Cornerstone team members ranked us as the “best workplace.”
+In the 2018 Best Workplaces awards from Great Place to Work, 95 percent of Cornerstone team members ranked us as the “best workplace.”

 9. Give team members a purpose.